 The Land of Unicorns is in big trouble: days of rain has sapped the unicorns' magic, which can only be replenished by the golden sun, magnificent rainbows, and the sparkle of believing.
 Fortunately, Uni has always, always, always believed that little girls are real.
 Maybe if she can finally meet that little girl she's been imagining, she won't just make a friend: she'll also save the day!
-This sequel to Uni the Unicorn will delight Uni's fans -- and you can even pick them up a Uni the Unicorn plush as their own special friend.
+This sequel to Uni the Unicorn will delight Uni's fans; for the conclusion of the trilogy, check out Uni the Unicorn in the Real World.

 Margaret Hamilton loved numbers, and to her, the best part of math was when it could solve a problem in the real world!
 Her love of math introduced her to computers, and then to a job at NASA, where they were planning a mission to the moon — and computers were going to be a part of it.
 Hamilton hand-wrote the code for the Apollo missions, and when a last-minute problem cropped up as Apollo 11 prepared for a lunar landing, it was Hamilton's forward-thinking code that saved the day!
 This lively look at a computer pioneer is a great way to show young readers that math really can take you to the stars.

 Doctors told Temple Grandin's mother that she'd never speak, let alone have a productive life.
 But her mother refused to believe it: she saw potential in her observant and creative child.
 As Temple grew, she learned to articulate how her mind worked: her astounding visual memory allowed her to draw whole blueprints from just one tour through a facility, and her empathy with animals helped her design spaces that helped them stay calm.
 Today, she is a powerful voice in science, advocating for autistic people like herself.
-This picture book biography told in rhyming text is an inspiring introduction to an important figure in scientific history.
+This picture book biography told in rhyming text, the first book in the Amazing Scientists series, is an inspiring introduction to an important figure in scientific history.

 When Sacagawea left with Lewis and Clark on their mission to explore the West, nobody thought a woman, particularly a Native American woman, could contribute much.
 But as a translator, Sacagawea was able to help the expedition communicate with the tribes they met on their travels, and as a guide, she ensured they found their way.
 Her quick thinking even saved critical supplies that got washed off their canoes — while the men on the expedition were busy panicking.
 This new entry in the Ordinary People Change the World biography series is an excellent way to introduce kids to this literal trailblazer.